Skip to content

 No federal inheritance tax.
 Switzerland levies no federal Erbschaftssteuer.
 DBG Art.
 44 explicitly excludes inheritance receipts from federal income tax.
 Cantonal inheritance tax is the only layer.
 For Zurich-specific rates and bracket math, see Bitcoin Inheritance Tax Zurich.

 Pflichtteil mandatory shares.
 Under ZGB Art.
 470 to 480, Swiss law protects minimum shares for direct heirs.
-Following the 2023 inheritance law reform, descendants are entitled to 50% of their statutory intestate share, and the surviving spouse or registered partner is entitled to 50% of their statutory intestate share.
+Since the 2023 inheritance law reform, descendants are entitled to 50% of their statutory intestate share, and the surviving spouse or registered partner is entitled to 50% of their statutory intestate share.
 Parents no longer hold a Pflichtteil.
 You cannot will 100% of your Bitcoin away from protected heirs.
 An Erbvertrag that violates Pflichtteil rules is challengeable via Herabsetzungsklage for up to ten years.

 Erbvertrag formal requirements.
 If you want a binding inheritance contract rather than a revocable will, ZGB Art.
 512 requires offentliche Beurkundung, formal notarial certification.
 A private signed agreement between you and an heir is not legally sufficient as an Erbvertrag.
 It must be notarially certified.
 The notary can also hold the original in the notarial archive.